Trusted and Skilled Probate Lawyers in Miami, Florida

 Notice of Probate

-The executor is also required to notify the deceased's creditors of the probate process.
+The executor is also required to notify the deceased's creditors about the probate process.
 In the event that the deceased has not paid debts to a creditor, the creditor will have three months from the date of this notice to file a claim with the probate court.

 Paying Taxes, Debts, and Expenses